amlcurran/website/src/articles/learning-new-frameworks.md

 If you want to get an understanding of the building blocks of a language, learning about its AST is a good start, and the best way to learn about ASTs is by implementing a lint rule!

 Both Android Lint and SwiftLint use ASTs to define their rules and they are a good place to look.
 You can read more about how I implemented lint rules in [this post](https://www.amlcurran.co.uk/articles/lint-rules).

-## Conclusion

-- Not hard
-- Use your enthusiasm
-- Can always ask for help
--